MakersF/makersf.github.io/_pages/about.md

 He is passionate about programming languages, maintainable software and distributed systems.

 Graduated in 2016 at Politecnico di Milano with a MSc in Computer Systems Engineering, he joined the industry working for Bloomberg LP building systems to enable collaboration of users.
-From 2020 he's being building on software monitoring systems at Facebook.
+Since 2020 he's been building software monitoring systems at Facebook, focussing on detection and alerting.